 With the Errors UI, you can see the line of code that's causing a bad experience for your users, and get enough data to reproduce the issue so you can fix it.
 When you do, you'll be able to confirm your fix is working in production.

-Use Errors in New Relic One to:
+Use the Errors tab to:

 - Group and filter events to triage important errors.